-While my plan has not gone astray, I simply took advantage of circumstance to to earn another certification.
+While my plan has not gone astray, I simply took advantage of circumstance to earn another certification.

 I was very fortunate to be able to attend a Microsoft delivered, Introduction to Azure 2 day course.
 It was one of the better technical training course I’ve had the blessing to receive.
-While the subject level was aimed at beginners, the trainers passion and knowledge of the product allowed the small class to delve deep multiple times during the course.
+While the subject level was aimed at beginners, the trainers passion and knowledge of the product allowed the small class to delve deeper, multiple times during the course.

 It was during this course that I discovered two things